David-WilliamsGIT/LearningPython/README.md

     MethodChaining.py: Simple MethodChaining file for testing in python. <br />
     SuperFunctions.py: Simple SuperFunctions file for testing in python. <br />
     AbstractClass.py: Simple AbstractClass file for testing in python. <br />
+    ObjectArguements.py: Simple ObjectArguements file for testing in python. <br />